Lucas Merolla

-Lucas Gabriel Merolla (born 27 June 1995) is an Argentine footballer who plays as a central defender for Liga MX club Mazatlán.
+Lucas Gabriel Merolla (born 27 June 1995) is an Argentine footballer who plays as a central defender for División de Honor club Cerro Porteño.

 Club career

 Huracán

 Merolla was born in Buenos Aires, and joined Huracán's youth setup from Nueva Chicago.
 Promoted to the main squad for the 2016 season, he was an unused substitute in two first team matches before leaving.

 Loan to Deportivo Español

 In 2016, Merolla was loaned to Primera B Metropolitana side Deportivo Español on loan.
 He made his senior debut on 28 August of that year, starting in a 1–0 home win over Defensores de Belgrano.

 Merolla scored his first goal on 2 April 2017, netting his team's second in a 3–1 away success over Atlanta.
 He finished the season with three goals in 36 appearances as Deportivo Español reached the promotion play-offs but missed out after losing to eventual winners Deportivo Riestra.